ComputationalPathogens/MNBC/README.md

 -f (optional): Filtering threshold on the sequence length (an integer >= 0).
 Chromosomes with lengths below this threshold are ignored as well as all plasmids.
 The default value is 0 (i.e. all chromosomes are retained).
 -b (optional): Log file of the previous prematurely killed run (i.e. .out file in Slurm).
 This allows breakpoint resumption after the previous run exits abnormally.

-3. Run MNBC_classify with the following command to classify the reads against the database:
+3. Run the following command to classify the reads against the database:
-<b>java -cp MNBC.jar:eclipse-collections-api-11.1.0.jar:eclipse-collections-11.1.0.jar -Xmx1G MNBC_classify -k 15 -c 2 -d db/ -m taxonomy.txt -o result.txt -t 1 reads.fasta</b>
+<b>java -cp MNBC.jar -Xmx1G MNBC classify -k 15 -c 2 -d db/ -m taxonomy.txt -o result.txt -t 1 reads.fasta</b>
 (The following help menu displays by using '-h')
 -k: K-mer length
 -c: Number of threads